The Complete Guide to Free Evacuation Map Makers

 - Accessibility Compliance: ADA-compliant routes and evacuation chair positions

 The AI applies industry-specific knowledge to customize maps.
 For example, healthcare facilities receive patient transport routes and oxygen shutoff locations, while manufacturing plants get hazard zone mapping and LOTO station indicators.
+This makes our evacuation map maker the ideal solution for any industry's compliance needs.
+For more specialized needs, explore ourfire exit maps and exit plan templates.

 Industry-Specific Compliance Considerations